stargate/stargate-mongoose/DEVGUIDE.md

 ```
 ## Update Stargate and JSON API versions

 Stargate and the JSON API versions are maintained in the file `api-compatibility.versions`.
-Update the versions accordingly, submit a PR and make sure that the Github Actions that verify the new versions run fine.
+Update the versions accordingly, submit a PR and make sure that the GitHub Actions that verify the new versions run fine.

 ## Build API Reference Documentation